artebin/felix/NOTES.md

+## .d files
+- /etc/apt/sources.list.d/
+- /etc/ld.so.conf.d/
+- /etc/profile.d/

+## MacBook Air 7,1
+- there is a problem with LightDM and it happens only with the MacBook Air 7,1.

 ## GtkTreeView zebra stripping
 My GTK+ version is 3.22.11.
 GtkTreeview and background color for odd rows (aka "gtktreeview zebra striping"), see: